 NHS Hull CCG is part of the Humber Coast and Vale (HCV) Health and Care Partnership which is made up of 28 health and care organisations in the region, with the shared vision of: supporting our local communities to start well, live well and age well.
 The partnership has identified the key challenges we all face and will focus on initiatives and changes to the health and care system across a larger geographical area.
-Key programmes of work which include:
+Key programmes of work include cancer, mental health, urgent and emergency care, maternity services, planned care and primary care.